When you watch the PGA Tour, do you ever admire how their amazing distance control on approach shots?

 While it’s easy to applaud the long drives and cool flop shots, those are more for show than anything else.
 When it comes to consistently scoring below par, one of the biggest factors for them is their amazing ability to control their distances.

 Simply put, their approach shots don’t miss by much.
 And when they do miss, it’s not by more than a few yards.
-Elite golfers know how far each club goes which allows them to hit more greens and if they do miss, it’s almost always in the right spots.
+Scratch or better golfers know how far each club goes which allows them to hit more greens and if they do miss, it’s almost always in the right spots.

 Controlling your distance is a matter of learning your own game and dialing in each club.
 In this post, we’ll show you why distance control is so important and the best strategies to help you create your own secret weapon like the pros.